jrrucker/sandbox/cucumberjs/readme.md

 ## Output

-The output in the terminal will have the test results.
+Test results will output to the terminal:

 ![Test Results](assets/terminal.png)

-You should also have a screen shot from the end of scenario in the `screenshots` directory.
+You should also have screen shots from the end of each scenario in the `screenshots` directory:

 ![Test Scenario Screenshot](assets/screenshot.png)